-Our business has a limited base of operations and substantially all of our revenues are currently generated by the Hotel.
+Our business in San Francisco and the hospitality industry has a limited base of operations and substantially all of our revenues are currently generated by the Hotel in San Francisco, California.
 Accordingly, we are subject to greater risks than a more diversified hotel or resort operator and the profitability of our operations is linked to local economic conditions in San Francisco.
 The combination of a decline in the local economy of San Francisco, reliance on a single location and the significant investment associated with it may cause our operating results to fluctuate significantly and may adversely affect us and materially affect our total profitability.

-We face intense local and increasingly national competition which could impact our operations and adversely affect our business and results of operations.
+We face intense local and increasingly national competition which could impact our operations and adversely affect our business and the results of operations.

 We operate in the highly competitive San Francisco hotel industry.
 The Hotel competes with other high-quality Northern California hotels and resorts.
-Many of these competitors seek to attract customers to their properties by providing, food and beverage outlets, retail stores and other related amenities, in addition to recently renovated hotel accommodations.
+Many of these competitors seek to attract customers to their properties by providing food and beverage outlets, retail stores and other related amenities, in addition to recently renovated hotel accommodations.
 To the extent that we seek to enhance our revenue base by offering our own various amenities, we compete with the service offerings provided by these competitors.